intel/fpga-partial-reconfig/tutorials/a10_pcie_devkit_blinking_led_stp/README.md

 	* blinking_led_empty.sv--System Verilog file that causes the LEDs to stay ON.
 	* blinking_led_slow.qsf--Quartus Prime project file containing the assignments and settings for blinking_led_slow persona.
 	* blinking_led_slow.sv--System Verilog file that causes the LEDs to blink slower.
+	* pr_ip.ip--IP variation file for instantiating PR IP core in the design
+	* jtag.sdc--Timing constraints for JTAG

 *  **finish/** - This directory contains the traditional PR + Signal Tap version of the design.
 The following are the complete set of files you will be creating with this tutorial:
 	* blinking_led.sv--System Verilog file that causes the LEDs to blink using a 32-bit counter.